-SuperCard 4.8 remains 32-bit.
+SuperCard 4.8.1 remains 32-bit.
 Unfortunately, producing a 64-bit version of SuperCard requires a complete rewrite of the software as Apple has gone back on their promise to deliver 64-bit Carbon frameworks.
-While the current version has made some inroads in this regard, it is far enough from completion that we do not have an ETA for a 64-bit version.
+This is a tremendous undertaking, and while the current version has made some inroads in this regard, currently it is unknown how long it will take or if it is even possible.

 If, when launching SuperCard for the first time and entering your name and registration number results in SuperCard quitting, it is most likely due to SuperCard not being installed correctly.